maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 #### MRN of Service Documents for Identification

-At the time of registration of service, a service provider should be exposed to the MRN scheme [7] for the identification of service documents.
+At the time of registration of service, a service provider should be exposed to the MRN scheme [8] for the identification of service documents.
 G-1128 clearly mentions MRN as a unique identifier scheme.
 A service provider should follow the MRN scheme of the MCP Identity Service provider (who operates a MIR) that they belong.
 There is a possibility of having more than one MRN of a service document for the identification.

-In MSR, the primary identification MRN needs to be aligned with the MCP MRN scheme, defined in “MCC Identity Management and Security Identity Management” as
+In MSR, the primary identification MRN needs to be aligned with the MCP MRN scheme, defined in "MCC Identity Management and Security; Identity Management" [9] as follows:
-follows:

 \vspace*{-0.9cm}
 ```{.markdown caption="MCP MRN Scheme Rules"}